Conjoint-ly/excel-plugin/README.md

 <p align="center">
 <img src="GuideImages/Prompt.PNG" height=250 class="center"/>
 </p>
-Select Yes to confirm the installation.
-To confirm that the program has installed successfully, check that the tab Conjoint.ly now appears at the top of your screen.
+Select yes to confirm the installation.

 ## How to update the add in

-If you first installed the Conjoint.ly Excel Addin after September 2020, updating the plugin is easy!
+If you first installed the Conjoint.ly Excel Addin **after** September 2020, updating the plugin is easy!
 To update the plugin, simply download the version from Github and follow the same installation steps as above.
 The plugin will be automatically overwritten by the new version.

-If you first installed the Conjoint.ly Excel Addin before September 2020, you will first need to disable the preexisting plugin, following the steps below.
-Once completed, follow the standard installation steps.
+If you first installed the Conjoint.ly Excel Addin **before** September 2020, you will first need to disable the preexisting plugin, following the steps below.
+Once completed, follow the [standard installation guide](#installation-guide-windows-10).

 ## How to disable or uninstall the add in